User37som/libbitcoin/bx-input-sign.md

 $ bx input-sign --help
 ```
 ```
-Usage: bx input-sign [-h] [--config VALUE] [--index VALUE] [--sign_type
-VALUE] EC_PRIVATE_KEY CONTRACT [TRANSACTION]
+Usage: bx input-sign [-ah] [--config VALUE] [--index VALUE] [--sign_type VALUE] EC_PRIVATE_KEY CONTRACT [TRANSACTION]

 Info: Create an endorsement for a transaction input.

 Options (named):

+-a [--anyone]        Modify signature hashing so that other inputs are
+                     ignored.
 -c [--config]        The path to the configuration settings file.
 -h [--help]          Get a description and instructions for this command.
 -i [--index]         The ordinal position of the input within the
                      transaction, defaults to zero.
 -s [--sign_type]     A token that indicates how the transaction should be
                      hashed for signing.
-Options are 'all', 'none',
+Options are 'all', 'none', and
-                     'single', and 'anyone_can_pay', defaults to 'all'.
+                     'single', defaults to 'all'.

 Arguments (positional):